-The aim of this statement is to summarise the high standards of Mathematics expected at St. Matthew’s CPS, based on the latest Maths Curriculum, the introduction of Singapore Maths and supported by our Maths Calculation Policy.
+The aim of this statement is to summarise the high standards of Mathematics expected at St Matthew’s Catholic Primary School, based on the latest Maths Curriculum, the introduction of Singapore Maths and supported by our Maths Calculation Policy.
 This vision is shared with the parents of our pupils, and shared with our staff, who receive Continuous Professional Development (CPD) in all relevant areas.

 On this page, you will find relevant information about the Maths Curriculum at St Matthew’s.